 West Ham became the first team to score a league goal versus City this term when Victor Moses struck after six minutes and they doubled their lead through Diafra Sakho before 55 million pounds ($85.44 million) man De Bruyne pulled a goal back.

-- Devastating Kevin De Bruyne shines as Manchester City beat West Brom 3-0
+- Kevin De Bruyne injures knee during Manchester City training

 The Belgian said he was still finding his feet and that he could only improve as a player surrounded by a stellar cast at City.